-ı 1 I've read it, unfortunately, like 20 times now, and so I'm 2 very familiar with it, but I don't see it's four square, 3 that's my contention.
-4 THE COURT: Okay.
-I'm going to take a short break 5 for my court reporter to I usually do it after an hour 6 and I just looked down and I realized I didn't.
-So just 7 five minutes.
-8 MR. FLEMING: Very good.
-9 (Recess taken.)
-10 (Case recalled.)
-11 THE COURT: I'm sorry.
-I thought, Mr. Fleming, 12 you were finished.
-13 MR. FLEMING: I'm sorry.
-I have three more causes 14 of action to go through.
-15 THE COURT: Okay.
-Well, we're going to start 16 losing time here.
-So since your other colleagues are going 17 to be addressing some of the same points, I would ask you to 18 try to consolidate.
-19 MR. FLEMING: Okay.
-Your Honor, I will try to 20 consolidate.
+I've read it, unfortunately, like 20 times now, and so I'm

+1 very familiar with it, but I don't see -- it's four square, 2 that's my contention.
+3

+THE COURT: Okay.
+I'm going to take a short break for my court reporter to -- I usually do it after an hour and I just looked down and I realized I didn't.
+So just five minutes.

+MR. FLEMING: Very good.

+(Recess taken.)

+(Case recalled.)

+THE COURT: I'm sorry.
+I thought, Mr. Fleming, you were finished.

+MR. FLEMING: I'm sorry.
+I have three more causes of action to go through.

+Okay.
+Well, we're going to start THE COURT: losing time here.
+So since your other colleagues are going to be addressing some of the same points, I would ask you to try to consolidate.

+MR. FLEMING: Okay.
+Your Honor, I will try to consolidate.
 I'll be quick as best I can.
-I do think 21 there's some difference.
-For instance, the next cause of 22 action, I believe, without being completely sure, is 23 specific to Mr. Frazer.
-24 The 17th cause of action under the Executive Law 25 which governs solicitation of funds, as I said, they're seeking to enjoin his continued solicitation selection of fund.
+I do think there's some difference.
+For instance, the next cause of action, I believe, without being completely sure, is specific to Mr. Frazer.

+The 17th cause of action under the Executive Law which governs solicitation of funds, as I said, they're seeking to enjoin his continued solicitation and collection of funds.
 The first point I would like to make is that he does not and has not ever collected or solicited funds, so there's nothing to enjoin.
 And it's very confusing for that reason and there's no allegation to the contrary.
 They don't say, He collects, he solicits, therefore we need to enjoin him.
 It's not in there.

 Second, this is the charge that relates to falsities in the filing of the CHAR 500 form.
 You know, Mr. Frazer relied on specialists.
-And as I said before, the N-PCL is a comprehensive enforcement scheme, and though this is the Executive Law, the N-PCL specifically governs this as N-PCL 520 ensures that, it says, and I quote, "all registration and reporting requirements pursuant to Article 7-A of the Executive Law" -- which is this claim that we're talking about -- "and Section 8-1.4 of the EPTL" -- which is the next claim we'll be talking about -- "are expressly included as reports required by the laws of this state to be filed within the meaning of this section", which is N-PCL-520.
+And as I said before, the N-PCL is a comprehensive enforcement scheme, and though this is the Executive Law, the N-PCL specifically governs this as N-PCL 520 ensures that.
+It says, and I quote, "all registration and reporting requirements pursuant to Article 7-A of the Executive Law" -- which is this claim that we're talking about -- "and Section 8-1.4 of the EPTL" -- which is the next claim we'll be talking about -- "are expressly included as reports required by the laws of this state to be filed within the meaning of this section", which is N-PCL-520.
 So as an overarching matter, I would contend that the interpretation of the N-PCL supplied by the Court of Appeals in Grasso requiring proof that the actor acted with knowledge of unlawfulness has to apply to these Executive Law claims and the EPTL claims.

-Next point on this same cause of action, so he

-relied on specialists, and the N-PCL 717, it statutorily endorses such reliance, and it makes sense as well, your Honor.
+Next point on this same cause of action, so he relied on specialists, and the N-PCL 717, it statutorily endorses such reliance, and it makes sense as well, your Honor.
 Mr. Frazer gets a report or is helping -- doing a solicitation report that attaches a tax form 990 and attaches the audited financial statements for which he doesn't play a role in their creation, and they are finished and certified by independent auditors --

-THE COURT: How is that a motion to dismiss?
-In other words, you're bringing in facts outside the complaint.
+How is that a motion to dismiss?
+THE COURT: other words, you're bringing in facts outside the complaint.